Azure/azure-sdk-for-python/sdk/storage/azure-storage-queue/README.md

 The following components make up the Azure Queue Service:
 * The storage account itself
 * A queue within the storage account, which contains a set of messages
-* A message within a queue, in any format, of up to 64 KB
+* A message within a queue, in any format, of up to 64 KiB

 The Azure Storage Queues client library for Python allows you to interact with each of these components through the use of a dedicated client object.